A time traveling journal

 As fleeting as it was in that moment, you made it yours to revisit it again.

-May this entry inspire you to time travel to your own favourite moments.
+May this entry inspire you to time travel to your own favourite moments, or to see how much you have grown.

 xo 🤍